pkharel/pkharel.github.io/content/post/custom-domain-github.md

 ---
-layout: post
-title:  "Custom domain for GitHub Pages"
+title: Custom domain for GitHub Pages
+slug: custom-domain-github-pages
+date: "2022-01-03T00:00:00Z"
 tags:
 - github
 - pages
 - custom domain
 ---

 Documenting the steps I took to use a self owned domain for GitHub Pages